tonycheang/genome-assembler/README.md

 # &#129516; Genome Assembler

-## Problem
+## Problem Statement

 Given a set of error-prone short strings (reads) drawn from a long unknown parent string (genome), we would like to reconstruct the parent string as accurately as possible.

 This assembler handles circular strings, which is characteristic of bacteria genomes.
-It takes in either reads or read-pairs (two reads known to be a distance apart) and outputs contigs (stretches of the parent string with consensus).
+It takes in either read-pairs (two reads known to be a distance apart) or non-paired reads and outputs contigs (stretches of the parent string with consensus).

 &nbsp;

-## Contents
+## :open_file_folder: Contents

 The repository contains the assembler, three genomes drawn from NCBI, and a substring generator to simulate input for the assembler.
-The output files (extension FASTQ) can be compared using the NGA50 values from [QUAST](http://quast.bioinf.spbau.ru/ "Quality Assessment Tool for Genome Assembly").
-Example files provided in ./output.
+The output files can be assessed using [QUAST](http://quast.bioinf.spbau.ru/ "Quality Assessment Tool for Genome Assembly").
+The example outputs provided have been assessed [here](http://quast.bioinf.spbau.ru/reports/30\_May\_2019\_23:09:09\_000000/report.html).

 &nbsp;

-## Installation
+## :floppy\_disk: Installation

 Download the repository.
+Run the scripts with Python 3.7.

 &nbsp;